iridis-rs/iridis/docs/src/layout.md

     .await;
 ```

-The `node` method will create a new node in the layout with the given name and will always return at least the associated `NodeLayout` object (which is just a label together with an uuid to represent this node).
+The `node` method will create a new node in the layout with the given name and will always return at least the associated `NodeID` object (which is just a label together with an uuid to represent this node).
 Inside the closure, you have access to a `Builder` that can add inputs, outputs and queries to the node.
 You can return anything you want from the closure, but it is recommended to return the result of the `builder` methods.
-This will allow you to use the `IOLayout` object later on to create the flows.
+This will allow you to use the `PrimitiveID` object later on to create the flows.

 ## Flows